s3v1/odroid-hc2/odroid-hc2/DOCKER.md

 Most images are not made for armhf.
 Often you'll find images for arm, but they're arm64, like the Raspberry Pi, but not armhf, like the odroid-hc2

 You may have to learn how to make these images yourself if you need them.

+## Rootless docker

+If you want *rootless* docker, you can modify the docker installation you just made.
+We'll just follow [official guide to rootless docker](https://docs.docker.com/engine/security/rootless/)... but that doesn't fully work, for example it doesn't include 'slirp4netns', so we had to change the steps.
+Here are the highlights:

+    sudo systemctl disable --now docker.service docker.socket
+    sudo apt-get install -y dbus-user-session docker-ce-rootless-extras uidmap slirp4netns dockerd-rootless-setuptool.sh install

+Then add these variables to your environment:

+    echo 'export PATH=/usr/bin:$PATH' >>~/.bashrc
+    echo 'export DOCKER_HOST=unix:///run/user/1000/docker.sock' >>~/.bashrc